navidrome/website/content/en/docs/Developers/dev-environment.md

 # Move the data/DB folder to a different location
 DataFolder = "./data"

-# If developing in macOS with the firewall enabled, this avoids having to accept incoming
+# If developing in macOS with the firewall enabled, uncomment the next line to avoids having to
-# network connections every time the server restarts
+# accept incoming network connections every time the server restarts:
-Address = "localhost"
+# Address = "localhost"
 ```
 To start Navidrome in development mode, just run `make dev`.
 This will start both the backend
 and the frontend in "watch" mode, so any changes will automatically be reloaded.